djoshuac/usu-acm-competition-2018/README.md

 We want a wide variety of problems.
 There should be enough easy problems that CS1 students will be able to have a good time.
 There should be enough medium difficulty problems that CS3 students have a good time.
-There should be enough hard problems, so that people who actually invest themselves have a good time.
+There should be enough hard problems, so that people who deeply invest themselves have a good time.

 Gauge the difficulty of problems in the estimated number of minutes that it would take **one person** to solve the question.
 For example:

 > If a problem takes one person 25 minutes, it has a difficulty of 25

-Time Estimates should be made under the assumption that a CS3 Student is attempting the problem.
+Time Estimates should be made under the assumption that a post-CS3 Student is attempting the problem.

-_NOTE: We need to make sure we don't overestimate or underestimate difficulty_
+_NOTE: We need to make sure that we don't overestimate or underestimate difficulty_